cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 ## v1 to v2 leaderboard migration helper

-The leaderboard could be built as the player stats list is being built.
-That would entail a lot of array sorting for intermediate player stats.
-The v2 genesis leaderboard should be built after all player stats are gathered.
+You could decide to build the leaderboard as the player stats list is being built, mimicking the regular operation of your v2 checkers blockchain.
+Unfortunately, that would entail a lot of array sorting for what are, in the end, just intermediate player stats.
+Instead, it is advisable to build the v2 genesis leaderboard only after all player stats have been gathered.

-Your player stats list could include a million entries.
+Depending on the success of your v1 application, your player stats list could include a million entries.
 Are you going to create another million-long array with deserialized `winningPlayerParsed` types and sort it?
-This would translate to doubling your memory requirement for just a 100-long array.
-Make doing progressive adding and sorting possible to avoid this.
+This would require doubling your memory requirement to end up, in the end, with just a 100-long array for the leaderboard.
+To avoid this, make it possible to do progressive adding and sorting.

-What constitutes a good value should be dictated by testing and measuring.
-But for the sake of starting the thought process, you can use:
+In practice you add _k_ new `winningPlayerParsed` to the array, sort it, clip it to 100, and repeat.
+What constitutes a good _k_ value should be dictated by testing and performance measurements.
+But for the sake of starting the thought process, you can use 200.
+So prepare a new file to encapsulate these v1-to-v2-only operations:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/leaderboard_builder.go#L9-L12]
 const (